slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Build a business with the heuristic of «maximize my vacation time».
 You will often be presented with two options: the lucrative option and the lifestyle option.
 - Aspire to work 3 days a week; 3 weeks a month; 3 months free a year.
 - Aspire to move past room-mates, commutes, alarm clocks and calendars.
 (Naval Ravikant)
 - Own my house on a few acres with clean water river frontage, and assets I can enjoy & be creative with (car, bike, music equipment, tools, etc)
 - How to reduce your expenses without sacrificing your quality of life?
 Geoarbitrage.
 Car: max 10K.
 Job: live next to it.
 Income doesn’t make you rich. spending habits do.
 - The opposite of play isn’t work, it’s depression.
 Create a life you don't need a vacation from.
 Making money in order to consume goods can't mankinds's sole purpose on this planet.
 - 3 hobbies: one creative, one to keep in shape and one to make money.
 - House + work + third place.
 We drink to loosen our tongues.
 Feel like a local celebrity: everybody knows who you are.
 - I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.
+- You can never be over dressed or over educated but avoid clothing that are more interesting than you are.
 - Simplicity is the ultimate sophistication.

 > *"At a restaurant do you order what you know is great, or do you try something new?
 Do you make what you know will sell or try something new?
 Do you keep dating new folks or try to commit to someone you already met?
 The optimal balance for exploring new things vs exploiting them once found is: 1/3.
 Spend 1/3 of your time on exploring and 2/3 time on deepening.
 It is harder to devote time to exploring as you age because it seems unproductive, but aim for 1/3." (...)